About the Burke Research Group

-Guided (=abused, cajoled, bribed) by Prof. Kieron Burke at UC Irvine, our
+Our group is guided (abused, cajoled, bribed) by Prof. Kieron Burke at UC Irvine.

 Density-Corrected Density Functional Theory

 Exploring and curing 'abnormal' DFT calculations with DC-DFT

 comprise the UC Irvine Chemical Electronic Structure Group (iCES).